OpenResty Edge™ Overview

 Proactive health checks on the backend servers can be enabled.
 The User can configure custom health-check requests and complicated response checks.

-The load balancer and reverse proxy facility is integrated by the Edge language.
+The load balancer and reverse proxy facility are integrated by the Edge language.
 And it can support tiered caching and request routing for complicated multi-layer CDN-like networks.

 We can allow configurations of NGINX’s HTTP cache which is based on the file system and files.
 Various common NGINX